GiorgioMB/UniversityProjects/BSDSA/Quantum Image Classification/README.md

   - Building adaptive quantum feature maps and variational circuits.
   - Training quantum circuits to classify the images based on stripe orientation.
   - Evaluating the classifier's performance and optimizing quantum circuit parameters.
+### circuit0.qasm
+The best circuit found from the optimization process for classifying horizontal stripes
+### circuit1.qasm
+The best circuit found from the optimization process for classifying vertical stripes

 ## Libraries Used
 - Qiskit